Trevor-H4/PoPLFinalProject/README.md

 # PoPLFinalProject
-My group and I’s repository for the final project for Principles of Programming Languages by Ethan Marchbanks, John Wiseman, Kevin Zemon, and Trevor Hileman.
+This is a repository containing an Antlr parser for a Python-like language built by Ethan Marchbanks, John Wiseman, Kevin Zemon, and Trevor Hileman.
+The requirements for use of the parser are Python3 and Antlr ver 4.11.
+Once those are installed, running the line: antlr4 -Dlanguage=Python3 GeniusGentlemenParsing.g4 inside of the repository will create the parser using the .g4 file.
+Then running ~$python3 antlr_ggp.py [text file you want to parse] will parse your file into tokens if possible, thowing a syntax error otherwise.